Bokosyk/Coding-Quiz-Game/README.md

-# Holiday Quiz Game
+# Penguin Quiz Game
-A fun timed quiz that tests out your coding knowledge!
+A fun timed quiz that tests out your penguin knowledge!